-Over the last eight years, Our Time has worked to support thousands of children, young people and families affected by parental mental illness.
-We’re working with educators, health professionals, and community workshop leaders to help young people build their strength and understanding, connect with others, and confront the problems they face.
-This support not only helps them to cope better with their day-to-day lives, but also aims to prevent them developing mental health problems themselves.
+Over the last decade, Our Time has worked to support thousands of children and young people who have a parent or guardian with a mental illness or mental health difficulty.
+We’re working with educators, health professionals and community workshop leaders to help young people build their strength and understanding, connect with others, and confront the problems they face.
+This support not only helps them to cope better with their day-to-day lives, but also helps them to protect their own mental health and develop resilience.

 We know that young people who have a parent or carer with a mental illness can face major life challenges.
 It’s also not uncommon for them to experience isolation, fear, shame or underachievement while at school or college, and reduced employment prospects later in life.